Lcode064/Lcode064/README.md

 - 👋 Hi, I’m @Lcode064
-- 👀 I’m interested in new technologies, specifically data science related
+- 👀 I’m interested in new technologies, specifically data science related, web development and Computer security
 - 🌱 I’m currently learning Information Technologies
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...